Banana Coconut Milk Pancakes (Dairy Free)

 The coconut flavor is subtle, so it’s not in-your-face coconut pancakes; I don’t want to mislead anyone if you’re expecting a huge burst of coconut.
 The banana flavor will be more dominant.

-How To Make Coconut Banana Pancakes From Scratch
+How To Make Coconut Milk Pancakes

 The heat will fluctuate while cooking.
 If your pancakes are getting too brown, turn the heat down.
 If your pancakes are taking too long to cook, turn the heat up.

-If your pancakes are thin and didn’t rise: make sure your skillet is hot before adding the batter; you need heat to react to the baking powder.
+Make sure your skillet is hot before adding the batter; you need heat to react to the baking powder.
 If the pan is too cold, there is no heat.
 If there is no heat, the baking powder won’t rise properly.

-If your pancakes are too doughy and/or raw in the middle: they are too thick.
+They are too thick.
 Make sure they aren’t more than 1/4 inch thick in the skillet.

-If your pancakes aren’t fluffy: you overmixed your batter.
+You overmixed your batter.
 The more you stir your flour, the more the gluten develops.
 And overdeveloped gluten will result in chewy pancakes rather than fluffy.
 It’s ok if your batter is a little lumpy, as long as there are no dry spots of flour left.

-Banana Coconut Milk Pancakes For Two (Dairy Free)
+Coconut Milk Pancakes

 Ingredients